Comfort and care: Circumcision pain management for your infant

 We understand that choosing circumcision for your baby boy can bring up important questions, especially when it comes to circumcision pain management.

 We're here to provide clear answers, rooted in evidence and compassion.
+It's also important to separate fact from fiction about common circumcision concerns, especially regarding pain and recovery.
 The good news is that infants recover quickly, and there are simple, gentle ways to support your baby during the healing process, starting with breast milk.

 The healing power of breast milk